kubeflow/website/content/en/docs/external-add-ons/makinarocks-link/_index.md

 +++
 title = "MakinaRocks Link"
-description = "Link enables data scientists to build pipelines(ML workflows) in their familiar environment in the easiest way." weight = 30
+description = "Link is a development tool for data scientists to build pipelines(ML workflows) in their familiar environment in the easiest way." weight = 30
 +++